 Here’s where all this tech comes together to solve a real-world problem.
 While improving the lives of those who cannot hear well may not be the sexiest feature of any wireless standard, the real-life application of LE audio devices holds a lot of promise for the hard of hearing because it enables listening directly to the sources around you with a tech dubbed “Auracast.”

-For example, a small emitter puck, demoed at CES 2020, allows hearing impaired users to connect their hearing aids directly to the soundtrack of the movie they’re watching, the church sermon they’re listening to, or even sporting events.
+For example, a small emitter puck allows hearing-impaired users to connect their hearing aids directly to the soundtrack of the movie they’re watching, the live event they’re listening to, or even sporting events.
 Essentially, it pipes the live broadcast into your ear canals, instead of having the hearing aid receive and process the sound acoustically from your surroundings.
 This overcomes a big hurdle for hearing aid users.

-Shortcomings in hearing aids are one of the more “invisible” impediments that those hard of hearing have to suffer through, but LE audio goes a long way in alleviating going to a public event and having a tough time hearing it.
-While there’s no guarantee that the hardware will be available soon, Auracast and LC3 seem to be extremely promising—at least from the hearing aid demo units Chris Thomas tried at CES.
+Shortcomings in hearing aids are one of the more “invisible” impediments that those hard of hearing have to suffer through, but LE audio goes a long way in alleviating going to a public event and having a tough time participating.
+While there’s no guarantee that the hardware proliferate any time soon, many hearing aids and earbuds are starting to ship with Auracast compatibility baked in.
+It should be interesting to see how creative people will get with these pucks.
+For example, providing live translation services in airports, or replacing guided audio tours in cities.

 When can I use Bluetooth LE Audio?